MicrosoftDocs/customer-insights/ci-docs/connect-power-query.md

 See the [Power Query connector reference](/power-query/connectors/) for a list of connectors that you can use to import data to Customer Insights.

 Connectors with a checkmark in the **Customer Insights (Dataflows)** column are available to create new data sources based on Power Query.
-Review the documentation of a specific connector to learn more about its prerequisites, limitations, and other details.
+Review the documentation of a specific connector to learn more about its prerequisites, [query limitations](/power-query/power-query-online-limits), and other details.

 ## Add data from on-premises data sources

 Ingesting data from on-premises data sources is supported based on Microsoft Power Platform dataflows (PPDFs).
-You can enable Dataflows in Customer Insights by [providing the Microsoft Dataverse environment URL](create-environment.md) when setting up the environment.
+You can enable dataflows in Customer Insights by [providing the Microsoft Dataverse environment URL](create-environment.md) when setting up the environment.

 Data sources that are created after associating a Dataverse environment with Customer Insights use [Power Platform dataflows](/power-query/dataflows/overview-dataflows-across-power-platform-dynamics-365) by default.
 Dataflows support on-premises connectivity using the data gateway.
 You can remove and recreate data sources that existed before a Dataverse environment was associated [using on-premises data gateways](/data-integration/gateway/service-gateway-app).